Revo1999/cds-vis/assignment3/README.md

 ###### Victor Rasmussen, Visual Analytics, Aarhus University
 <br>

 This assignment is part of a course at Aarhus University called Visual Analytics.
-Access the Assignment instructions on this [Github page](https://github.com/CDS-AU-DK/cds-visual/tree/main/assignments/assignment1)
+Access the Assignment instructions on this [Github page](https://github.com/CDS-AU-DK/cds-visual/tree/main/assignments/assignment3)

-In this assignment we were asked to use Open-CV to design a simple search algorithm.

 > **This is from the Assignment instructions linked above:** <br>
 >For this exercise, you should write some code which does the following: